abu034004/GTDWFE/README.md

 # AMR_Gram_Neg

-The 'code' folder contains all R scripts used
-The "Data' folder contains all raw data
+Contains all R scripts and raw data